 - Sends out reminders, and follow-up for payment, including withholding access to non-paying members.

-- Caribbean Basins, Tectonics and Hydrocarbons (CBTH) Phase IV
+- Conjugate Basins, Tectonics and Hydrocarbons Consortium Phase V

 - Center for Advanced Materials

 - Center for Carbon Management in Energy (CCME)

 - Center for Electromagnetic Compatibility Industry/University Cooperative Research Center

 - Center for Innovative Grouting Materials and Technology

 - Consortium for Energy Corporate Social Responsibility (CECSR)

 - Consortium for Rock Properties Measurement, Microscopy, and Modeling (RPM3)

 - Fluid & Rock Properties and Seismic Hydrocarbon Indicators

 - I/UCRC for Building Reliable Advances and Innovation in Neurotechnology (BRAIN)